igorwolfs/modular-processing-hw/docs/schematic/mcu/mcu.md

 - Data transfer:
 	- 30 MHz x 2 bytes -> 57.3 Mbytes / second
 	- Should be able to save at least a second of data

+FMC (Flexible memory controller), can handle
+- SRAM
+- NOR flash / OneNAND flash
+- PSRAM
+- NAND
+- DRAM (SDRAM Mobile LPSDR SDRAM)

+It has a
+- Write fifo
+- Read fifo

+Maximum speed is
+- The FMC_CLK / FMC_SDCLK frequency divided by 2

+Check the devboard for comparison.

 ## Ethernet
 - RGMII interface